OpenVoiceOS/community-docs/docs/install_raspbian.md

 Then from a computer that supports wireless networking, connect to the SSID 'OVOS' and go to the website 'start.openvoiceos.com'.
 There you can enter the credentials of your WiFi network.
 If your sound isn't working, no worries, you can keep scanning your computer's list of nearby SSIDs until you see OVOS, and then connect to the network without hearing the verbal prompt.

 This image on a RPi3B takes several minutes to boot before you hear the audio prompt, and several more minutes to finish booting.
 If you don't think it's working, please wait up to 3 minutes each time before thinking something went wrong.
-You can also follow progress on /var/log/syslog.
+You can also follow progress in the OVOS log files found in ~/.local/state/mycroft/*.log.

 If for some reason this method does not work, `sudo raspi-config` and `nmtui` are also available.